VibhuKesar/Library-Portal/README.md

 ###On Windows
-If you get an error when calling pip on Windows platform, please check if your project pathname contains spaces, accents or special characters (for example, C:\Users\User Name\vconnectweb).
-If it does, please consider using another place without spaces, accents or special characters (suggestion: C:\vconnectweb).
+If you get an error when calling pip on Windows platform, please check if your project pathname contains spaces, accents or special characters (for example, C:\Users\User Name\libraryPortal).
+If it does, please consider using another place without spaces, accents or special characters (suggestion: C:\libraryPortal).
 Create a new virtualenv in the new directory, then delete the old one and try the above command again.
 (Moving the virtualenv directory won't work since virtualenv uses absolute paths.)

 ###on Windows 8 and Windows 10

 Your command line might freeze after when you try to install Django.
 If this happens, instead of the above command use:
+Or you could use PowerShell instead of command prompt

-    C:\Users\Name\vconnectweb> python -m pip install django~=1.9.0
+    C:\Users\Name\libraryPortal> python -m pip install django~=1.9.0

 # Fork and Clone the repo and start contributing